 Lectures

 Margaret Kinsey is a well-known expert in the fields of Silk and Metal embroidery, Traditional Japanese Surface embroidery and Rozashi.
-She thoroughly enjoys sharing her knowledge and love of these arts.
-Below are some topics Margaret has spoken on in the past.
+She shares her knowledge and passion by offering PowerPoint lectures.
+See her lecture topics below.
 Please contact us for availability and fee structure.

 We will visit China, Korea and Japan in our journey through East Asian Embroidery.
-The talk will include dates, maps and images of museum as well as personal collection pieces.
-Images in the Power Point presentation are supported with pieces, which include kimono, Chinese robes and other assorted pieces from my personal collection to illustrate the talk.
+The talk will include dates, maps and images from museum as well as personal collection pieces.
+Images in the presentation are supported with pieces, which include kimono, Chinese robes and other assorted pieces from my personal collection to illustrate the talk.
 Participants are encouraged to bring show and tell pieces.

 Silk and Metal Thread

-The basics in Silk and Metal thread tradition.
-Covers history, threads of today and yesterday.
+Discover the basics in Silk and Metal thread tradition.
+It covers the history of the threads of yesterday and today.

-PowerPoint and pieces, which include kimono, Chinese robes and other assorted pieces from my personal collection to illustrate the talk.
+The lecture includes images and actual pieces, including kimonos, Chinese robes and other assorted pieces from my personal collection.
 Participants are encouraged to bring show and tell pieces.

 Color

-A brief history of color with PowerPoint, and other visual images.
-A hands-on part is fun for all.
+A brief history of color and other visual images.
+A hands-on activity is fun for all.

 Buttons, Buttons,...

-A brief history of buttons and their uses, (PowerPoint).
+A brief history of buttons and their uses.
 The lecture ends with a hands-on project.
 All will make a silk ribbon decorated button.
-Kit cost: $5.00 to 15.00.

 Japanese Embroidery

-A PowerPoint presentation on Japanese Embroidery based on the traditions of Kurenai Kai.
+A presentation on Japanese Embroidery based on the traditions of Kurenai Kai.

 Metal Thread and its History

-This lecture defines metal threads from #1 Japan metal thread to the western style broad plate and purls.
-We will trace the history and the evolution of metal thread from very early times.
+This lecture will trace the history and the evolution of metal thread from very early times.
+It will cover metal threads evolution from #1 Japan metal thread to the western style broad plate and purls.
 I will bring samples of different techniques that use metal threads as embellishment.
-There is also a PowerPoint presentation.

 Rozashi

 We will trace the history of this form of Japanese Embroidery.
 Rozashi history begins in very early times in Japan and has survived through the ages.
-It looks like Florentine/Bargello.
 All stitches are upright; all threads are silk or a combination with other fibers/metals and silk.
 We will explore its history into the 20th and 21st centuries.

 Ready to find out more?